Just like humans, to stay fit and healthy, Labradors must have exercise.

 This is highly dependent on your labs overall health and can vary wildly from one Labrador to another.

-Some labs may need to slow down from the 7th year onwards, whilst others remain extremely active beyond their 10th year.
+Some labs may need to slow down from the 7th year onwards, while others remain extremely active beyond their 10th year.

 As Labradors get older, many develop arthritis, dysplasia and other health issues that can prevent a Labrador from enjoying or needing exercise as much as they used to when young and healthy.
 And exercise can aggravate certain health problems so please ask your vet for exercise advice if your Lab’s been diagnosed with any health issues.